matoous/dzxcz/content/gear/everyday.md

   I haven't used the kit yet, which just confirms the rule of _it won't happen if you are prepared_.[^preparedness_paradox]
 - [Moleskin Hard Cover A4 notebook](https://www.moleskine.com/en-us/shop/notebooks/the-original/classic-notebook-black-8053853602848.html)
 - [Aesop Resurrection Aromatique Hand Balm](https://www.aesop.com/de/en/p/body-hand/hand/resurrection-aromatique-hand-balm/)
+- [Fisherman's Friend](https://fishermansfriend.com/en) mints for fresh breath.
+Most of the time the Raspberry flavour.

 [^preparedness_paradox]: [Preparedness Paradox](https://en.wikipedia.org/wiki/Preparedness_paradox)
+[^books]: My friends will know that _at least one_ usually means around 5 with the completely invalid argument behind it being "In case I finished one, I want to have a backup".
+On the other hand, my bag is sufficiently large to fit them all, it's only manifesting on the weight of it.